-- The Project will generate long-term dedicated revenue for the town, county, and schools. - Tens of millions of dollars in payments and contributions over the life of the project. - New revenues will be significantly higher than the current tax revenue generated by the land on which the Project will be sited.
+- The Project will generate long-term dedicated revenue for the town, county, and schools. - Millions of dollars in payments and contributions. - New revenues will be significantly higher than the current tax revenue generated by the land on which the Project will be sited.